hanpari/sovereign/source/02/052_drama.md

 "So pleased to meet you, captain."

 The offered hand had sensitive, slender fingers with long nails.
 From shoes to pearl necklace, she emanated an air of cultivated, fashion-aware woman, situated in the upper class.
-But she lacked the predatory hint often found (at least in Gromov's opinion) among wealthy people.
+But she lacked the predatory aura often found (at least in Gromov's opinion) among wealthy people.

 Even though he did not intend to get involved in Andrey's mess, he hardly resisted the attraction, caused by her natural charm.
 Still, he did not manage to smile back.

-"Nice to meet you," he answered almost indifferently.
+"Nice to meet you," he answered indifferently.

 "Are you a pilot?"

-"Right now I feel more like a warden warden of a mental asylum," replied Gromov, angrily staring at Andrey.
+"Right now I feel more like a warden of a mental asylum," replied Gromov, angrily staring at Andrey.
 "Please, do excuse him.
 My friend lives through harsh diffuculties, so he deems himself entitled to unforgivable rudeness.
 But rest assured, we are both harmless."

 "Is it so?"
 She got closer to him and whispered.
 "With the regards to national security, I wonder if I should not be petrified if a SF officer admits he was harmless.
 Aren't you suppose to be, you know, dangerous, or threatening?
 Like a hyena?"

 Hyena?

 Gromov did not remember Samara ever talking about hyenas.
 Moreover, the scene he happened to be in felt somewhat unrealistic.
 Where the coffee went?
 Why was Andrey alive?
-Am I dying while flashbacks of my life wander before my eyes?
+Am I dying while clips of my life wander before my eyes?

 But he did not mind.
 There were two people he ever cared about.
 He obediently followed the suit, inquiring about Samara's circumstances.

 "I am a new kid on the block," she chatted jovially.
 "My auntie left me walk her dog to get aquinted with new people.
 She said explicitly that men who care about animals cannot be bad.
 Futhermore, she explained to me I should contact SF officers if I get into trouble.
 She is sooo fond of SF officers.
 My uncle was one of them.
-I am pretty sure she will be very happy to meet you before, you know..."
+I am pretty sure she will be very happy to meet you before ..."

 She made a quick cutting movement around her neck.

 "This..."

 Uncomfortable to the bones, Gromov could not get rid of the impression she was doing it on purpose.
-Meanwhile, Andrey, walking few steps behind, wore a cruel expression of serial killer.
+Meanwhile, Andrey, walking few steps behind, wore a cruel expression of a serial killer.

 About ten minutes later, they stooped at an ornamental gates of a villa, located in an expensive neigborhood.
-Samara invited them inside and lead their party into exquisite lounge where an old lady sat on a wheelchair, accompanied by a nurse.
+Samara invited them inside and lead their party into exquisite hall where an old lady sat on a wheelchair, accompanied by a nurse.

 "Auntie, I'm home," Samara said and kissed the lady on forehead.
 "These gentlemen agreed to help us with the small problem of yours."

-"Oh, so nice of you," the lady greeted them entusiatically.
-"My hubby always told me that the SF officers are the best.
+"Oh, so nice of them," the lady greeted them entusiatically.
+"My hubby always told me that the SF officers were the best.
 Samara has no friends here, and frankly, I would never expect anyone to take care of me at a moment notice.
 Splendid!
 I begged the company to come as soon as possible, but they decided to neglect my worsening conditions altogether."

 "The company?"